 Unique effect to create copies of your designs, including lettering, for neat effects on large spaces.

-Advanced Thread editor
+Advanced Thread editor for Essentials

 The color grabber tool will let you click in any window and pick up whatever color is under the cursor.
 This is very useful when you are building a thread palette from a document such as a .pdf or a thread manufacturer’s webpage.
 If you want to adjust the color visually, use the HSV (Hue, Saturation, Value) sliders until you get a color that you like.

-Advanced Sizing controls
+Advanced Sizing controls for Essentials

 - The sensitivity control is used to control how well the program discovers fills and satin stitches.
-If you have a design which has a lot of manually created stitch effects, then you may want the sensitivity higher, whereas normal designs that are digitized with objects like fills probably don’t need so much sensitivity, especially if there is blending going on.
+If you have a design which has a lot of manually created stitch effects, then you may want the sensitivity higher, whereas normal embroidery designs that are digitized with objects like fills probably don’t need so much sensitivity, especially if there is blending going on.

 - Gap Reduction is a function within the software that helps adjacent areas lessen gaps that might be exposed or widen during increases in size.